microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.md

 5. Press the 'HoloLens' button on the `Platform Switcher` attached to `Spectator View` in the Unity inspector (This should configure the correct build settings and app capabilities).
 6. Build and deploy the application to your HoloLens device.

+### HoloLens 2 & HoloLens as a Spectator

+1. Make sure your Unity project contains the asset caches that were created in the 'Before building' steps.
+2. Open the `SpectatorView.HoloLens.Spectator` Unity scene.
+3. Press the 'HoloLens' button on the `Platform Switcher` attached to `Spectator View` in the Unity inspector (This should configure the correct build settings and app capabilities).
+4. Declare the `SpectatorView.HoloLens.Spectator` as the scene included in your Unity Build settings.
+5. Build and deploy the application to your HoloLens device.

 ### Android